-PET ScanA positron emission tomography (PET) scan is an imaging test that allows doctors to check for disease in your body.
-The scan uses radioactive ...
+PET ScanA positron emission tomography (PET) scan is an imaging test that allows doctors to check for disease in the body.
+The scan uses radioactive tr...

 - Auto Immune Conditions